 He has been a financial planner and investment advisor for 38 years, and is active with foundations and endowments.
 He currently hunts in the Butte Sink and the Klamath Basin, most often with his two adult sons.

-A resident of Roseville, John is a Life Donor of California Waterfowl.
-He left a distinguished career with the California Department of Fish and Game (DFG), where he dedicated over 21 years to the conservation and management of the state’s fish and wildlife, to become California Waterfowl's President.
-John studied wildlife management at Humboldt State University and holds a Master’s Degree from Iowa State University.
+A resident of Roseville, John is a Bronze Benefactor of California Waterfowl.
+He left a distinguished career with the California Department of Fish and Game, where he dedicated over 21 years to the conservation and management of the state’s fish and wildlife, to become California Waterfowl's president.
+John studied wildlife management at Humboldt State University and holds a master's degree from Iowa State University.

 John hunts public and private lands across California.

 Andrew Foraker is a lifelong waterfowler who has hunted public and private lands across California; primarily flooded rice fields in the Northern Sacramento Valley.
 He earned his Bachelor of Science from Cornell University in Applied Economics & Management, and currently works as an agricultural lender at Farm Credit West in Yuba City.
 Andrew is a CWA Life Donor and has been a member of CWA for over 25 years.
 His passion for California waterfowl hunting has always included a strong commitment to CWA, a tradition he is eager to pass on to his children.